nvankesteren/CodeKatas/BinairoSolver.md

 1. Fill all empty spaces with either a `0` or a `1`.
 2. There should never be more than two of the same numbers next to each other (applies to rows and columns).
-3. Every filled line and column should contain the same amount of numbers.
+3. Each row and column should contain the same amount of 0's and 1's.
-4. Each line of numbers should be a unique combination.
+4. Each row should have a unique combination of numbers.
 The same goes for columns.

 > Do the exercises one at a time.
 Do *not* start with a board.